sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - Use a single repository for multiple applications as long as possible
   - It is easy to move around domains between applications

+(Charles)
+- Feature groups
+  - allocaiton code has date format code
+  - timesheets code decides to use that date format code

 # Distributed System